-3.6 The diagram below illustrates the preparation process for the main types of policy documents and the opportunities for engagement and consultation at each stage.
+3.8 The diagram below (Figure 2) illustrates the preparation process for the main types of policy documents and the opportunities for engagement and consultation at each stage.
+References to preparation also refer to the preparation of any LPDs that are jointly prepared with other authorities and also to any revisions of any LDDs.